Equifax Will Offer Free Credit Locks for Life, New CEO Says - Slashdot

 The customers of credit agencies are lenders, not consumers, and this means that credit agencies have an incentive to report the highest marginal risk of any potential borrower.
 The utility value to lenders of a credit report is a loan made at the highest possible risk premium, enabling a profitable loan portfolio.

-When credit agencies report a potential borrower as a higher risk than they actually are because
+When credit agencies report a potential borrower as a higher risk than they actually are because of erroneous information, the lender gets to charge a higher risk premium -- interest rate -- than the actuarial risk represented by their true borrowing history.
+This makes the lenders more profitable, basically able to justify an added borrowing cost.

+You would think that competition among lenders would mitigate this, with some lenders using the gap between higher reported risk and actuarial risk to charge lower interest rates.
+But they have no incentive to do this, accurately estimating the nominal and actual risk requires a lot of estimation (and some risk) cost and since nearly all their competitors will use the same credit agency risk data, the will end up charging the same risk premium.
+Lending thus becomes a price-fixing cartel, with the price fixing to consumers coordinated by a third party, the credit agency.

+At the end of the day, the credit agencies have a incentive to leave junk data in credit histories because it allows lenders to inflate risk premiums and thus profits.
+This goes a long way to explaining why they want to include information not related to borrower repayment history in credit reports (driving records, divorce records, social media information, etc).
+They want to add extra negative drag on credit scores to raise borrowing costs to consumers and thus further boost their customers', the lenders, profits.

 Re: (Score:2)